Published on Monday, December 4, 2017

 It’s also a requirement of a number of professional bodies for managers.

 Project managers, for example, who hold professional certifications from PMI, have to undertake professional development activities over the course of 3 years, and other professional bodies and associations for all disciplines and industries have similar requirements.
+Continuous learning, whether on the workplace, through mentors or through training and courses will be a surefire way for you to become an excellent project manager.

 Professional development is important because it helps you to plan your own career journey.